Updated: Nov 11, 2022

 Employers are required to deduct federal and state income taxes from their workers' paychecks.

-The "hiring" agency is called a client, not an employer when it comes to independent contractors.
-Independent contractors have full control of how, where, and where a project is done.
+The "hiring" agency is called a client, not an employer, regarding independent contractors.
+Independent contractors fully control how, where, and where a project is done.
 The organization that hires a contractor does not have the authority to guide and manage the job.
 The customer decides the desired result of the job, but the independent contractor has complete control over how it is accomplished.

-Although the client does not have direct control or direction over the job, the independent contractor does not have complete control over all aspects of the partnership.
+Although the client does not have direct control or direction over the job, the independent contractor does not completely control all aspects of the partnership.
 Independent contractors are required to finish the project according to the terms of their contract as soon as possible.
-Furthermore, since the "hiring" firms are not allowed to withhold taxes, independent contractors must pay their taxes.
+Furthermore, independent contractors must pay their taxes since the "hiring" firms are not allowed to withhold taxes.